DevExpress-Examples/out-of-maintenance-dxgrid-how-to-multi-select-rows-by-using-the-touch-screen-e4621/Readme.md

    * Press and hold a row to select the first selected item.
    * Press and hold a row to select the last selected item.
    * Tap a row to reset the selection.
-2. Assign this behavior to the [GridControl](https://docs.devexpress.com/WPF/DevExpress.Xpf.Grid.GridControl).
+2. Attach this behavior to the [GridControl](https://docs.devexpress.com/WPF/DevExpress.Xpf.Grid.GridControl).
 3. Set the [DataControlBase.SelectionMode](https://docs.devexpress.com/WPF/DevExpress.Xpf.Grid.DataControlBase.SelectionMode) property to `Row`.

 ## Files to Review